 FIT has an international translation prize designed to promote the translation of children's literature, improve the quality thereof and draw attention to the role of translators in bringing the peoples of the world closer together in terms of culture.
 The prize is sponsored by the Astrid Lindgren Fund, based on a generous donation made by the author herself.

-nominated by the Cuban Association of Translators and Interpreters (ACTI)
+nominated by the Italian Association of Translators and Interpreters (AITI)

 Winners of the Astrid Lindgren Prize